 Thousands of people gathered in the Ashram Main hall on New Year’s Eve with Amma to welcome 2010.
-The celebrations began at 11pm with a series of cultural performances.
+The celebrations began at 11 pm with a series of cultural performances.
 A group of children began with a song “I am the light of the world, I am wonderful, I am beautiful…” The second performance was a monologue in Sanskrit by an Amrita University student on the benefits of advances in technology vs. advances in human relationships and compassion.

-Next a spectacular fire dance and juggling performance entertained the gathering followed by a traditional Indian dance, a classical piano solo, and a short play put on by children.
+Next, a spectacular fire dance and juggling performance entertained the gathering followed by a traditional Indian dance, a classical piano solo, and a short play put on by children.
 The cultural performances ended with a beautiful rendition of one of Bach’s violin concertos.

 As the hour of midnight approached, Amma asked all to pray for world peace and then led everyone in chanting ‘Lokah Samastah Sukinau Bhavantu.’
-After the changing Amma gave her New Year’s message during which she explained the true meaning of celebration.
+After the change, Amma gave her New Year’s message during which she explained the true meaning of celebration.

 “We take various vows on New Year but how deep is it?
 We have to evaluate.”
 Amma asked everyone to introspect.
 “We have the ability to overcome our negativities.
-We sincerely have to try” she encouraged.
+We sincerely have to try,” she encouraged.

 “We are not isolated islands.
 We are like a ring in the chain, connected to each other.
-Don’t expect others to change first, if we change ourselves others will also change,” Amma reminded every one.
+Don’t expect others to change first.
+If we change ourselves, others will also change,” Amma reminded everyone.